The Global Food Waste Scandal

 Meat and dairy waste facts

 At least 20 times more carbon dioxide can be saved by feeding food waste to pigs rather than sending it for anaerobic digestion.
 But under European laws feeding much food waste to pigs is banned.
 In Japan, South Korea and Taiwan, by contrast, it is mandatory to feed some food waste to pigs.
+Feeding pigs on food waste could reduce the demand for up to 268k of soybean.
+Nearly half of Europe’s soybeans come from Brazil and reducing the expansion of soybean production there could save over 40 million trees (read the full study here).
 Read more about The Pig Idea.
-Tristram Stuart 2009, Waste: Uncovering the Global Food Scandal

 Grain waste facts